jhoelzel/docker-azure_cli-mongodb_tools/README.md

 This repository is using a branch protection for master, so only pull request can be deployed.
 This is a default repository setting but should be activated, to minimize unneeded version bumps, as well as docker images.

+This repository also needs at least one approver to merge a pull request.
+This is also done through default github branch protection.

 ### skip actions

 GitHub Actions: Skip pull request and push workflows with [skip ci]